Zivame Ad

 2. List Your Expenses

 How to calculate monthly expenses is a commonly asked question.
 List all the fixed expenses and the amount of the expense.
 This includes fixed expenses like mortgage/rent, taxes, EMIs, fees, bills and groceries.
-Apart from this, you may have variable expenses like festivals, events, shopping, emergencies.
+Apart from this, you may have variable expenses like festivals, events, shopping, and emergencies.
 Write the maximum amount you plan to spend in that category or the amount you expect your bill to be.

 Review your bank statements to uncover categories of spending you may have missed.
 For yearly expenses like income tax, make sure you divide it throughout the year so as to not overburden yourself.